Walter H. Cottingham

-Walter Horace Cottingham (8 January 1866 – 12 March 1930) was a Canadian businessman renowned for his leadership in the global expansion of Sherwin-Williams Company.
+Walter Horace Cottingham (8 January 1866 – 12 March 1930) was a Canadian businessman.
+Cottingham help lead the global expansion of the Sherwin-Williams Company.
 As the second president and later chairman of the board, Cottingham spearheaded the company’s growth from 1909 to 1930, transforming it into a global powerhouse in the paint and coatings industry.

 Beyond Sherwin-Williams, Cottingham also owned and chaired Lewis Berger & Sons, a major player in the paint and coatings sector.
 He served as a director for several notable companies, including the Cleveland Box Co., Ozark Smelting Co., and the Cleveland Trust Company.

 Early life

 Walter Horace Cottingham was born on 8 January 1866 in Omemee, Canada West to an English father and an Irish mother.
 Tragedy struck early in his life when his mother died when he was six, followed by his father’s death two years later.
 Orphaned, Cottingham was raised by his sister and attended local public schools.

 At the age of 15, Cottingham began working as a clerk in a hardware store in Peterborough, Ontario A year later, he relocated to Montreal where he gained experience in a hardware and paint store over the next four years.